regenstrief/T15Training/Dictionaries/Data Dictionary - T2D.md

 ## Notes
 ### Keys
-* The studyid variabl can be used to link patients from the `patients` table to observations in the other tables.
+* The studyid variable can be used to link patients from the `patients` table to observations in the other tables.
 * `days_<insert table root here>_ index` vars can be linked across tables. table root refers to the middle portion of the `days_index` vars in all tables.
 These are as follows
    * Medication data: med